tomtuv/thomastuvignon.com/sites/musee-de-la-mine/wp-content/plugins/polylang-theme-strings/readme.txt

 1. Screen of «Polylang» strings translate page settings and when «Polylang Theme Strings» in action.

 == Changelog ==

+= 3.5 (2017-09-11) =

+* Tested and optimized compatibility up to WordPress 4.8.1.
+* Tested and optimized compatibility up to Polylang 2.2.1.
+* Improved code.

+= 3.4 (2017-05-17) =

+* Fixed small bug in the search-engine of strings-translation.
+* Added file size limit in the theme-files search-system.

 = 3.3.2 (2017-01-25) =